-Beginning July 1, all student workers who receive their pay from Penn will enter their time on Workday@Penn, the University's new human resources and payroll platform.
+All student workers who receive their pay from Penn will enter their time on Workday@Penn, the University's new human resources and payroll platform.
 A student’s hours cannot be held for a period of time, and then submitted all at once.
 University regulations require that a student employee must be paid weekly.
 The employing department will instruct the student regarding the procedures for entering time in Workday.

 A student cannot be paid for lunch, holidays, sick time, and other time off, or for receiving instruction in the classroom, laboratory, or other academic setting.

 Work-Study wages are subject to the same federal, state, and local income taxes as any other earned income.